 Sleep regression can also rear its ugly head during the 11, 18 month and 2 year period.
 Whilst these are the key periods for sleep regression, it can happen at pretty much any age, after all, as adults we know only too well how it can happen just as much when we’re older!

-- Continue with a structured bedtime routine and start it earlier if need be.
+- Continue with a consistent bedtime routine and start it earlier if need be.
 Run a nice soothing bath, followed by a baby massage and a book in bed.
 Helping them to really relax and get sleepy before sleeping will help them to drop off and maybe even fall into a deep sleep.

 - Growth spurts go hand in hand with sleep regression.
 Don’t be afraid to offer extra feeding during this time, both during the night and even during the day time as it might just be what they need to get through the next developmental stage.

-- Provide plenty of comfort and support during this time, without making new habits that will be hard to break once the sleep regression is over.
+- Provide plenty of extra comfort and support during this time, without making new habits that will be hard to break once the sleep regression is over.
 Avoids things such as offering a dummy to calm them, rocking them back and forth and taking them out of their crib/bed each time they wake up.

 - Accept help!
 You can’t do it all, and when you’re also exhausted and dreading another night of interrupted sleep lean on other people for help.
 Get family or friends to give you a night off for a good nights sleep and take it in turns with your partner to share the load during night time.
 A problem shared is a problem halved after all!